thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+01/05/21 Daily data (under the /dailies/ folder) has been added for 1/04 and 1/03, note that some tweets will bleed into the following day due to different timezones captured.

 1/03/21 Version 43 of the dataset.
 First update of 2021!.
 Dailies have been added for 1/01, 1/02, and 12/31.

 12/31/20 Daily data (under the /dailies/ folder) has been added for 12/30 and 12/29, note that some tweets will bleed into the following day due to different timezones captured.